Extracting perfect GHZ states from imperfect weighted graph states via entanglement concentration: Noise in the protocol

 \subsection{Photon depolarization error}

-Here, we study the performance of our protocol by considering possible incoherent errors on the given three-qubit uniform WGS.
-Notice that when generating the photonic qubits, due to photon scattering and frequency fluctuations of photon emitters, the photonic qubits are likely to suffer from dephasing and depolarization errors.
+Here, we study the performance of our protocol by considering possible incoherent errors on the initial linear, uniform WGS.
+Due to photon scattering and frequency fluctuations of quantum emitters, the photonic qubits are likely to suffer from dephasing and depolarization errors during the graph state generation process.
 The depolarizing error for a single qubit is described by the channel~\cite{nielsen2002quantum}

-with error probability $p$, while a dephasing error can be modeled by a single Pauli-Z error on the qubit, such that the impact of dephasing errors is contained in the analysis of the depolarizing error.
+with error probability $p$, while a dephasing error can be modeled by a single Pauli-$Z$ error on the qubit, such that the impact of dephasing errors is contained in the analysis of the depolarizing error.
 Therefore, here we focus on the case of depolarizing error and leave the discussion of dephasing errors to Appendix~\ref{appsec:dephase}.
+In this section, we investigate the impact of such errors on the concentration of GHZ-like states involving up to 12 qubits.

-To model the uniform WGS with depolarizing errors, we apply the same depolarizing error model to all three photonic qubits before applying the CP gates that prepare the uniform WGS.
-This is because we assume the errors are equally likely to happen on all three photonic qubits.
-This can be viewed as a ``worst-case scenario".
+To incorporate depolarizing errors into our calculations, we apply the same depolarizing error model to all the photonic qubits before applying the CP gates that prepare the initial linear WGS.
+This is because we assume the errors are equally likely to happen on all photonic qubits, which can be though of as the worst-case scenario.

-To investigate how the depolarizing error affects the measurement basis in our protocol, we numerically optimize the concurrence of two remaining qubits by adjusting the measurement basis, as the concurrence (Eq.~\eqref{eq:concurrence}) is still a good measure of entanglement for two-qubit mixed states.
+To gain an understanding of how depolarizing errors affect the measurement basis in our protocol, we first consider the simple case of a three-qubit linear WGS in which the middle qubit is measured to produce an approximate Bell state.
+We numerically optimize the concurrence of the two unmeasured qubits by adjusting the measurement basis, as the concurrence (Eq.~\eqref{eq:concurrence}) is still a good measure of entanglement for two-qubit mixed states.
 Our numerical analysis reveals that the optimal measurement basis is not affected by the depolarizing error.
-However, the two-qubit state is mixed and no longer a maximally entangled state regardless of the CP phase angle $\phi \in (0, \pi)$.
+However, the two-qubit state is mixed and no longer a maximally entangled state regardless of the CP angle $\phi \in (0, \pi)$.